U.S. Department of Labor Publishes New FMLA Poster and Guide for Employers

 The Guide contains several charts that help explain the administration of FMLA in basic terms.
 For example, page 8 of the Guide is titled “the Employer’s Road Map to the FMLA,” which provides a high-level overview of the FMLA process.

 Page 26 of the Guide includes a chart regarding the definition of serious health condition under the FMLA, and a flowchart regarding certification for a leave can be found on Page 28.
 These charts may be good resources for employers to provide to managers in order to help familiarize them with the general FMLA process and definitions.

 The Guide includes “Did You Know?” sections to provide employers with additional information on the more detailed aspects of FMLA compliance, as well as “Review” sections that point employers to applicable regulations.

 The Wage and Hour Division of the DOL says that it will be holding informational webinars on the Guide in the near future and the DOL’s website will be updated with more information when the webinars are scheduled.

 While the Guide is likely a useful resource to explain to employers the more straightforward aspects of FMLA administration, it does not address the more nuanced aspects of the FMLA compliance that would be helpful to more experienced HR professionals, leave administrators, and employment law attorneys.
-Employers would do well to take advantage of these new DOL resources as tools for front-line training and familiarization, though, as well as to reiterate the importance of FMLA compliance on a company-wide basis.Topics: Discrimination, DOL, Family & Medical Leave Act, family leave, FMLA, Labor Compliance, Wage & Hour
+Employers would do well to take advantage of these new DOL resources as tools for front-line training and familiarization, though, as well as to reiterate the importance of FMLA compliance on a company-wide basis.Topics: Discrimination, DOL, Family & Medical Leave Act, family leave, Financial Services, FMLA, Government Contracting, Healthcare, Hospitality, Labor Compliance, leaves of absence, Media & Entertainment, Retail, Technology, training, Transportation, Wage & Hour